dannycho7/express-form-post/README.md

 This api pipes buffer streams to api endpoints making it a very fast and memory efficient file uploader.
 It works great for any application that needs signups or works with file uploads!

 **Note: This module works in any node.js setting.
 Express is not required for usage.**

+If you are using a version older than 1.1.0, please consider switching as a lot of the bugs were addressed in ver 1.1.0 and beyond.

 ## Installation
 ```sh